refraction-ray/iastu-hpc2-manual/users/basics/module_spack.md

 * pyml

   Enviroments for python and machine learning.
 Python 3.6.8 optimized by intel with tensorflow, pytorch and keras.
 All comes with GPU support.
-Other packages include pandas, numpy, scipy, scikit-learn, mpi4py, quspin (ED calculation) and more.
+Other packages include pandas, numpy, scipy, scikit-learn, mpi4py, quspin (ED calculation), jupyter environment and more.

 * arma